;

 This is the most common type, replacing your existing furnace and AC while using your home's ductwork.
 Equipment cost ranges from $2,200 to $7,000 depending on brand and efficiency tier.
 Installation labor runs $2,500–$5,000.

-High efficiency (SEER2 18–22, HSPF2 9.5–11+): These qualify for the full $2,000 federal tax credit and most state rebates.
+High efficiency (SEER2 18–22, HSPF2 9.5–11+): Through Dec 31, 2025, these qualified for the full $2,000 federal 25C tax credit; for 2026 installs the 25C credit has expired (OBBBA), but most state and utility rebate programs (and IRA HEAR / HOMES) still use SEER2 18+ / HSPF2 9.5+ as eligibility thresholds.
 Variable-speed compressors deliver better comfort and efficiency.
 Total installed cost: $7,500–$12,500.

 Cold-climate rated (SEER2 18+, HSPF2 10+, rated to −13 °F or below): Premium units from Mitsubishi, Fujitsu, Daikin, and Bosch designed for zones 5–7.
 Total installed cost: $8,000–$13,000.